 - Initially, avoid any domestic task which involves excessive bending or lifting and more importantly twisting - Break your household jobs down into smaller tasks.
 Pace yourself when carrying out your daily jobs.
-You don't need to do everything in one go - Do not vacuum, sweep or mop floors or take out heavy bins for at least 12 weeks after a cervical spinal fusion - If you must take your kitchen bin bag out do it more often with smaller amounts in it - Ask someone else to take your wheelie bins out for you on the days when the council workers empty them - You may start to undertake light housework, such as washing up 4 weeks after your surgery - Ask for help to change your bed linen for at least 6 to 12 weeks after a cervical spinal fusion. - If you have no-one to help you to change your bed linen, you could use a top sheet between you and the duvet cover.
-It is easier to change a sheet than a duvet cover - You might find it easier to kneel at the side of the bed when arranging your bed covers.
-Don't do this if you cannot stand up again from a kneeling position
+You don't need to do everything in one go

+- Do not vacuum, sweep or mop floors or take out heavy bins for at least 4 weeks after a lumbar discectomy/decompression operation and for at least 6 weeks after a lumbar spinal fusion - If you have to take your kitchen bin bag out do it more often with smaller amounts in it.
+Ask someone else to take your wheelie bin out for you on the days when the council workers empty them - You may start to undertake light housework, such as washing up 2 to 4 weeks after your surgery - Ask for help to change your bed linen for at least 4 weeks after a lumbar discectomy/decompression operation and for at least 6 to 12 weeks after a lumbar spinal fusion - If you have no-one to help you to change your bed linen, you could use a top sheet between you and the duvet cover.
+It is easier to change a sheet than a duvet cover - You might find it easier to kneel down at the side of the bed when arranging your bed covers.
+Don't do this if you cannot stand up again from a kneeling position.